keaz/opendr/WARP.md

 ## Project Overview

 `opendr` is a Rust-based LDAP (Lightweight Directory Access Protocol) server implementation.
 It's designed as an experimental/learning project that implements the full LDAP v3 protocol with asynchronous I/O using Tokio.
-The server features a pluggable backend architecture and currently includes a mock in-memory backend for development and testing.
+The server features a pluggable backend architecture with a disk-backed `FileBackend` for production use and a lightweight mock backend for testing.

 ## Architecture